Theme

-The Theme component allows you to override the theme of all child components without modifying each one individually.
-It uses Vue's `provide` / `inject` mechanism under the hood, so the overrides apply at any depth.
+The Theme component allows you to override default slot classes and props of all child components without modifying each one individually.
+It uses Vue's provide / inject mechanism under the hood, so the overrides apply at any depth.

-Use the `ui` prop to pass an object where keys are component names (camelCase) and values are their slot class overrides:
+Use the ui prop to override slot classes of descendant components.
+Keys are component names (camelCase) and values are their slot class overrides.

 <template>